adavarski/DataScience-DataOps_MLOps-Playground/aws-k8s/KOPS/README.md

 ```
 For other operating systems see their documentation.

-Note: What is kOps?
+Note: What is KOPS?
 We like to think of it as kubectl for clusters. kops helps you create, destroy, upgrade and maintain production-grade, highly available, Kubernetes clusters from the command line.
 AWS (Amazon Web Services) is currently officially supported, with GCE and OpenStack in beta support, and VMware vSphere in alpha, and other platforms planned.

-Features
+KOPS Features

     Automates the provisioning of Kubernetes clusters in AWS and GCE
     Deploys Highly Available (HA) Kubernetes Masters